B.A (Hons.) in Sociology

 Programme Structure

-• Strong theoretical grounding through core disciplinary courses such as Classical Sociology, Sociological Theory, Sociology of India, Social Stratification, Modern Social Thought, and Social Change in Contemporary Society.
+• Strong theoretical grounding through core BA (Hons.)
+Sociology courses such as Classical Sociology, Sociological Theory, Sociology of India, Social Stratification, Modern Social Thought, and Social Change in Contemporary Society.

-• Rigorous methodological training in qualitative and quantitative approaches, research design, field techniques, and data analysis using R, preparing students to engage with empirical sociological work.
+• Rigorous methodological training in qualitative and quantitative approaches, research design, field techniques, and data analysis using tools like R, preparing students for empirical sociological research.

 • Broad transdisciplinary exposure through electives that explore digital cultures, environmental politics, migration and belonging, conflict and gender, urban settlements, deviance, religion, and global transformations.